Home

 Barbados horse racing is an experience that racing fans will not soon forget.

-horse racing in barbados at the garrison Although the races are much the same as anywhere else the incredible excitement produced by the exuberant Bajan spectators is fantastic and truly contagious.
+Although the races are much the same as anywhere else the incredible excitement produced by the exuberant Bajan spectators is fantastic and truly contagious.

 It's a great day out for the whole family, if you have kids there's a small park where they can play in between races.